daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ```

 To test that your JupyterLab installation is functional, you can type `jupyter lab` into a terminal, which should open a new tab in your default browser with the JupyterLab interface.
+To exit out of JupyterLab you can click `File -> Shutdown`,
+or go to the terminal from which you launched JupyterLab and hold `Ctrl` while pressing `c` twice.

 ## R, XQuartz, IRkernel, and RStudio